ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 A basic query consists of free text, without any further specification.
 This query **returns only metadata**.
 Without a specification of the API, getpapers will chose EuropePMC.

-A minimum query consists of ```-q 'query terms' -o outdirectory```.
+A minimum query consists of `-q 'query terms' -o outdirectory`.

-We will now compare the results of a query for *dinosaurs* on EuropePMC, IEEE and ArXiv.
+We will now compare the results of a query for *"dinosaurs"* on EuropePMC, IEEE and ArXiv.

 ```bash
 $ getpapers -q 'dinosaurs' --api eupmc -o test_eupmc